 To view before-and-after photos of liposuction results, click here.

-Procedures to Complement Liposuction
+Procedures Associated With Liposuction

 Buttock augmentation with fat grafting.
 Fat carefully removed during liposuction can be re-injected into the buttock area to provide more projection and volume for individuals who are dissatisfied with their current buttock shape and size.